 set echo off set feedback 4 set pause on set pause PLEASE ACKNOWLEDGE TO CONTINUE set echo on

 To start SQL*Plus, enter:

 /START-PROGRAM $ORAC1120.SQLPLUS * userid/password

-If you omit either the user ID or password, then you are prompted to enter them.
+If you omit either the user ID or password, then you are prompted to enter the values.

 If you do not want to be prompted for user ID/password, then enter: